-Our Spring 2010 statistics reveal the religious beliefs of our traditional student population to be 50% Lutheran (with 44 % of those being LCMS), 21% affiliated with other Christian denominations, and 29 % uncommitted or undeclared
+Statistics from Spring 2012 reveal that the religious beliefs of our traditional student population are 38% Lutheran (34% are LCMS), 14% Catholic, 12% other Christian denominations, 17% non-denominational, and 19% non-Christian or no religious beliefs specified.

-On a campus where our foundational and guiding principle is that ... "so that in everything, Christ might be preeminent (Colossians 1:18c), we offer a wide variety of daily worship and devotional opportunities to students, faculty, and staff alike.
-Attendance is not required; we strive, instead, to offer inspirational, enticing and instructive services in the best of Lutheran tradition.
-Many spiritual life leadership opportunities, on and off campus, await student input and involvement.
-The community structure of our campus residential life forms the spiritual basis of our living together, which, in turn, equips our graduates with a joyful, biblical, Christian worldview for a life of vocation, ministry and service.
+Therefore, on a campus where our foundational and guiding principle is that "...in everything, Christ might be preeminent..."
+(Colossians 1:18c), we offer a wide variety of daily and nightly worship and devotional opportunities to students, faculty, and staff, with many of them involving student leadership.
+Attendance is not required on Concordia's campus; we strive, instead, to offer inspirational, enticing, and instructive services to all and in the best of Lutheran tradition.

+Many other spiritual life options, on and off campus, await student input and involvement.
+It is the community structure of our campus residential life which forms the spiritual and social basis of our lives together; which, in turn, equips our graduates with a joyful, biblical, Christian worldview for a life of vocation, ministry, and service.